Reconstruction of Kaiserlei, 2017-2020

 Compensation for the impact on nature conservation

-Construction work will be split into 5 construction phases and shall be completed by the end of 2019 - provided there are no unforeseen delays.
+Construction work will be split into 5 construction phases and shall be completed by 2020 - provided there are no unforeseen delays.
 At the same time, employees from the SOH city service division are overseeing the construction of a sewer overflow for the development of the freed-up spaces.
 Other firms are using the reconstruction as an opportunity to relay supply lines for electricity, gas, water, sewage, telecommunications and district heat.

 Compensation for the impact on nature conservation is achieved through street greening and measures in the Mainbogen-Weidenplacken area.
 The already completed resettlement of the sand lizard and the planting of hedgerows for linnets and goldfinches took place in compliance with the species protection law.